StevenBlack/vocab/vocabulary.md

 ### argot
 Slang belonging to a specific group or class.
-When you know the argot of computers, you can talk with the hackers in the MIS department.

 ### arrant